nicktayl0r/queue/README.md

         - prompt
         - difficulty of challenge
         - examples of function being used
-- [ ] Use Webpack to bundle build (minified and uglified) versions of assets
+- [ ] Use Gulp to bundle build (minified and uglified) versions of assets
 - [ ] Purchase production accounts for mLabs and Heroku
 - [ ] User login/logout
     * Authenticate/authorize and safely store passwords